Acid-Fast Bacteria Culture

 What is this test?

 An acid-fast bacteria (AFB) culture is done to find out if you have tuberculosis (TB)

 or another mycobacterial infection.
-Besides tuberculosis, the other main mycobacterial
+Besides TB, the other main mycobacterial infections

 coughing up or a tiny bit of your tissue.
 They "culture" it by putting it in a special

 container with food the bacteria needs to grow.
 They then check it over a few weeks'

 time to see whether the bacteria grow.
 If they do, you have a mycobacterial infection.

 Why do I need this test?